 SmartArt is available in all Office desktop programs for Windows and Mac.
-The way it works and options available do vary between the programs, especially PowerPoint.
+They let you turn a plain boring text list into something more compelling and understandable.
+SmartArt works and options do vary between the programs, especially PowerPoint.

 Office for Mac menus look a little different but the primary features are there.

 This article is the the start of a look at the SmartArt features in Microsoft Office.
 For this starter article, we’ll look at how to convert a list into something more interesting.

 Let’s start with a simple bullet list in PowerPoint.
 With a few mouse clicks, a boring list can be changed into something more eye catching.